jlelse/livetracker/README.md

 All received location data is stored in the SQLite database.
 On first load, the web interface displays the last 3 hours of history, but older data remains available in the database for future use or export.

+## Custom Time Range

+The web interface includes datetime pickers that allow you to view location history from any custom time range.
+Use the "From" and "To" fields to select your desired time range, then click "Load Range" to fetch the data.
+Click "Load Recent" to reset to the default view.

 ## Production Use

 For production deployments, it is strongly recommended to run LiveTracker behind a reverse proxy with HTTPS, such as [Caddy](https://caddyserver.com/) or Nginx.
 This ensures secure access to your tracking data and credentials.